alexrayperry/SD-Collision-Hotspots/README.md

 * What is the total number of collisions involving pedestrians, bicyclists, and other motor vehicles?
 Is one a greater problem than the other.

   * **Findings:** Vehicle to vehicle collisions, by far, outnumber the collisions with pedestrians and bicyclists.
 Collisions with other motor vehicles were thousands, while collisions amongst the other two categories remained under 200.
-		When looking at the data between Pedestrians and Bicylcists, we can see that collisions with pedestrians is the larger issue.
+		When looking at the data between Pedestrians and Bicyclists, we can see that collisions with pedestrians is the larger issue.
 This can be due to the sheer number of people vs bicyclist on the road, but this information confirms that we should probably deploy more resources into making the streets safer for pedestrians, rather than bicyclist, which is where it seems a lot of resources tend to go.
 Further looking at the data for just Jan. to
 		Feb. and including 2020, we can see that collisions amongst these two groups have declined withing 2020 from the prior years.